 9. PyLoad Download Manager

-PyLoad is a free and open source file download manager for Linux, written in Python programming language and created to be immensely lightweight, easily expandable and fully manageable via web.
+PyLoad is a free and open-source file download manager for Linux, written in Python programming language and created to be immensely lightweight, easily expandable and fully manageable via the web.

 pyIDM is an open-source alternative to Internet Download Manager with a multi-connection and high-speed engine that downloads files and videos from Youtube and other video streaming websites.
 It is based on python, pycurl, youtube_dl, and pysimplegui.

 These are one of the best download managers available for Linux.
 Have you tried any one of them before?
 How did it go with you?
 Do you know any other download managers that should be added to this list?
 Share your comments with us.